tyronyiu/Uni/tmp.md

-leading to disastrous consequences such as climate change, and often come in the form of either exploitation of non-renewable resources or the ignorant inconsiderate behaviour of entities within this interconnected globe, including aspects like waste and material use.
+leading to disastrous consequences such as climate change, and often come in the form of either exploitation of non-renewable resources or the ignorant inconsiderate behaviour of entities within this interconnected globe, including aspects like waste and material use. *(Globalization failed too many people, 2017)*

 The society of the future will have identified the priority of need for radical change and have acted upon the problem, enabling a sustainable continuation of globalisation instead.
-Sustaining such long-term *"filters of life"* (Fermi paradox) would have humanity to concentrate more efforts towards considerations of the *long-term*, scalability and sustainability.
+Sustaining such long-term *"filters of life"* would have humanity to concentrate more efforts towards considerations of the *long-term*, scalability and sustainability.

 Tying these aspects of considerations for the environment mankind lives in with the interconnectedness of the *post-globalisation* time, one can observe the potential that expands, as concepts such as encapsulation, scalability, sustainability, decentralisation, automation & data-centrism converge.
+*(Centralised and Decentralised Societies Compared, 2017)*

 Future societies will have harnessed the capabilities of *special Artificial Intelligence* and have connected it to a *Blockchain* information stream and